Despite growing chorus, DOJ is limited in police probes

 Still, the department is shifting its priorities to focus more on civil rights issues, criminal justice overhauls and policing policies.
 Attorney General Merrick Garland has declared there isn't yet equal justice under the law.

-On Tuesday, as the Chauvin jury deliberated, Biden said of Floyd's family: “They’re a good family, and they’re calling for peace and tranquility, no matter what that verdict is.
+As the jury deliberated after a three-week trial, Biden said of Floyd's family: “They’re a good family, and they’re calling for peace and tranquility, no matter what that verdict is.
 I’m praying the verdict is the right verdict.
 It’s overwhelming, in my view.
 I wouldn’t say that unless the jury was sequestered now.”

 Three weeks ago in Chicago, 400 miles (600 kilometers) away, Officer Eric Stillman, who is white, was responding to a call of shots fired around 3 a.m. when he chased Adam, who was Latino.
 Bodycam video released last week shows the boy appearing to drop a handgun and begin raising his hands less than a second before Stillman fires his gun and kills him.
 The bodycam footage later shows Stillman shining a light on a handgun on the ground near the boy.